gptechlab/gptechlab.github.io/_posts/2018-10-17-Data-forecasting.md

 ![Big Data](/assets/data.png){:class="img-responsive"}

 This project focussed on gathering data from air quality monitoring stations.
-We stored this data in big query alowing us to create forecasts and visualisations more easily.
-The main tools used where python, big query, jupyter notebooks; pandas and plotly for visualisation and fbprophet for forecasting.
-The visualistions we created give us insights into historical developements and evolution of temperature and we can then use this to provide a possible outlook of how the future could be.
+We stored this data in big query allowing us to create forecasts and visualisations more easily.
+The main tools used where python, big query, jupyter notebooks; pandas and [a link](https://github.com/plotly)plotly for visualisation and fbprophet for forecasting.
+The visualisations we created give us insights into historical developments and evolution of temperature and we can then use this to provide a possible outlook of how the future could be.
 In the process of developing this tool we trained a data model  which can be used in the future as well to gain a deeper understanding.

-This gives greenpeace a direct handle for tracking e.g. climate change and global warming and as more data is amassed it will give greater and more stastically backed forecasting for the future.
+This gives Greenpeace a direct handle for tracking e.g. climate change and global warming and as more data is amassed it will give greater and more statistically backed forecasting for the future.